FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Pokemon Mystery Dungeon Pathfinder 2e Concept for Scourge.md

 # System
 This system tries to highlight both the benefits of being a Pokemon and having Classes at the same time to try and liven gameplay while also livening utility and access
 ## Natures
-Bonuses to a Mon's core stats that come every level up to Level 20 at a rate of +1/-1 per level; the following table helps clarify this detail:
+Bonuses to a Mon's core stats that come every level up to Level 20 at a rate of +1/-1 per level; the following table helps clarify this detail (Yes, I came up with 9 new Natures to fit in Charisma):

 | Nature     | Add.
 Increased stat | Add.
 Decreased Stat |
 | ---------- | ------------------- | ------------------- |